0xIbra/swingtrader/project-specs.md

   * `sent_USD`, `sent_EUR`, `sent_GBP`, `sent_JPY`
   * `sent_risk`
-* Forward-fill to all 5m bars within the hour.
+* Each 1h bar gets the sentiment from that hour.
 * Store as float features.

 ---